When you think about home improvements, it’s important to think about how, when you bought your home, certain factors helped make your decision.

 Home-staging experts recommend trying to make your kitchen as clean and sterile-looking as possible.
 In the bathroom, make visitors feel like they are in an upscale spa.

-Good landscaping is another improvement that immediately increase curb appeal and is therefore likely to immediately grab buyers.
+Good landscaping is another improvement that immediately increases curb appeal and is, therefore, likely to immediately grab buyers.
 It’s also, statistically, a very smart investment.

 Landscaping: 150%